Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Primitive factorizations of a Coxeter element

 \begin{cor} The lifted $\widehat{LL}$ map is an algebraic morphism, given explicitly as:

-\end{cor} \begin{proof} It is clear by the definition of the $b_i$'s, and our choice of parametrization for the space $E_{(k,1^{n-k})}$ as described in Defn.~\ref{Defn: decorated config space}, that the tuple $(b_1,\cdots,b_{n-k})$ represents the decorated multiset $\widehat{LL}({\bm z})$.
+\end{cor} \begin{proof} One can see by the definition of the $b_i$'s, and our choice of parametrization for the space $E_{(k,1^{n-k})}$ as described in Defn.~\ref{Defn: decorated config space}, that the tuple $(b_1,\cdots,b_{n-k})$ represents the decorated multiset $\widehat{LL}({\bm z})$.
 The algebraicity of the map $\widehat{LL}$ is precisely the previous lemma. \end{proof}

 \begin{remark} Notice that in the same way, we may show that the forgetful map $F$ is algebraic.
 Indeed, it is precisely given as ${\bm b}:=(b_1,\cdots,b_{n-k})\xrightarrow{F} \big(\alpha_2({\bm b}),\cdots ,\alpha_n({\bm b})\big)$, where the $\alpha_i$'s are given in terms of ${\bm b}$ according to the equations in the proof of Lemma~\ref{Lemma: b_i's are homg polys in z_i's}. \end{remark}